-Our special 'Sponsor Dogs' are fostered for the rest of their natural life by carers who devote all their time, love and affection to the hounds specific needs.
-Our 'Sponsor Dogs' require additional financial support for foster homes, vet bills and behavioural therapy.
+Our special 'Sponsor Dogs' are fostered for the rest of their natural life by carers who devote all their time, love and affection to the hounds' specific needs.
+Our 'Sponsor Dogs' require additional financial support for special care, vet bills and behavioural therapy.

-With hundreds of beautiful abandoned or injured hounds in our care annually, Geryhound Rescue Wales depends completely on your generosity as we receive no government funding.
+With hundreds of beautiful abandoned or injured hounds in our care annually, Greyhound Rescue Wales depends completely on your generosity.
+We receive no government funding.

-We currently have a number of special 'Sponsor Dogs' in need of extra love, care and attention who would love to have YOU as a sponsor.
+We currently have a number of special 'Sponsor Dogs' in need of extra love, care and attention who would value YOU as a sponsor.

 Would you like to sponsor a dog for as little as £5 per month?